swiftlang/swift-testing/Sources/Testing/Testing.docc/EnablingAndDisabling.md

 ## Conditionally enable or disable a test

-Sometimes, it makes sense to enable a test only if a condition is met.
+Sometimes, it makes sense to enable a test only when a certain condition is met.
 Consider the following test function:

 ```swift